theupriser/Reaper-Control-App/README.md

 - Real-time progress bar for the current song
 - Elapsed and remaining time displays for both current song and total setlist
 - Current time display for stage timing reference
-- Auto-resume toggle for automatic playback continuation
+- Auto-resume toggle for automatic playback continuation (only continues playback when navigating between songs if playback was already playing)
 - Large, touch-friendly transport controls
 - Responsive design that works on various screen sizes